julian-klode/lingolang/docs/lingo.md

 For example, a pointer `ol * om = orRW * om` converted to `ol` yields `ol * om`, but with strict conversion it yields `ol * ol`.

+Converting an untyped nil permission to a base permission yields the untyped nil permission.

 ### Merging and Converting
 The idea of conversion to base types from the previous paragraph can be extended to converting between structured types.
 When converting between two structured types, replace all base permissions in the source with the base permissions in the same position in the target, and when the source permission is structured and the target is base, it just switches to a to-base conversion.